quanmcvn/scheduler-sim/README.md

 If there is no task to run, os will run dummy task `sleep` with big arrival time, big burst left, least priority (not that it matters)

-Because the problem wants to minimize context switches (when there are more than 1 tasks can be run, priotize the task that match last task ran to minimize context switches), there is no way to use the priority queue in sjf_preemptive and priority_preemptive.
-They actually use a list and sort whenever needed (too bad).
+~~Because the problem wants to minimize context switches (when there are more than 1 tasks can be run, priotize the task that match last task ran to minimize context switches), there is no way to use the priority queue in sjf_preemptive and priority_preemptive.
+They actually use a list and sort whenever needed (too bad).~~
+Actually it's me being stoopid.

+But the fcfs one wants the name smaller run first so it's actually a priority queue instead of a queue.

+Also the sjf but it is already using a priority queue anyway.